 Decorative Rope: This type of rope tends to be more elaborate, and the focus is usually on the patterns created by the rope on the body.
 Extreme forms can come close to resembling clothing.

 Rope for Porn: There’s an entire genre of rope that has evolved in the porn industry.
 Typically, this combines the functional purposes of Western bondage with some of the aesthetics from Japanese bondage.
-(Indeed, in Japan, many of the famous rope artists made a career out of tying for porn magazines and videos.)
-Today in the U.S., you’ll mainly see this used to tie and hold females in exposed and easily-accessible positions.
+(Importantly, in Japan, rope bondage had its origins in sex work, nude theaters, SM shows, and the like, and many of the famous rope artists made a career out of tying for porn magazines and videos.)
+Today in the U.S. mainstream porn industry, you’ll mainly see this used to tie and hold females in exposed and easily-accessible positions.

 Rope for Performance: Some people use rope as a type of performance.
-Live rope performances tend to be more dynamic and may use more intricate ties, where the tying itself is the focus of the performance.
+Live rope performances tend to be more dynamic and may use more intricate ties, where the tying itself is the focus of the performance and may include elements like elaborate lighting, fast-paced and sweeping transitions, glowing multi-colored rope, and the like.
 Rope for photography or video often uses rope as a way to pose (or expose), present, or display the bound form.